Alan Trejo Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.41 team ERA ranks 19th across all league pitching staffs.
+- The Dodgers have a 4.31 team ERA that ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 129 home runs (1.1 per game), the 10th-fewest in the league.
+- Dodgers pitchers combine to surrender the 10th-fewest home runs in baseball (131 total, 1.1 per game).

+- Urias (9-6 with a 4.39 ERA and 87 strikeouts in 92 1/3 innings pitched) aims for his 10th win when he makes the start for the Dodgers, his 18th of the season.

-- In his last time out on Wednesday, June 28, the lefty tossed six scoreless innings against the Colorado Rockies while surrendering one hit.
+- The lefty last appeared on Wednesday against the Arizona Diamondbacks, when he tossed six scoreless innings while giving up four hits.

-- In 16 games this season, the 35-year-old has a 2.55 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .216 to his opponents.
+- The 27-year-old has put together a 4.39 ERA and 8.5 strikeouts per nine innings in 17 games this season, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.